oteffahi/merkle-filebank/README.md

 # Merkle File Bank

 A CLI tool for running and using a merkle-based file storage service.
-The project is entirely developped in Go.
+The project is entirely developed in Go.

 This project was developed within a 7-day coding challenge.